USE YOUR GI BILL® BENEFITS

-The most advantageous way to use your benefits is through our program with Portland Community College (PCC).
-The seamless integration of PCC’s Aviation Science program and Hillsboro Aero Academy helps students progress to get an Associate’s Degree in Aviation Science while completing our Professional Pilot Program, which includes your Private, Instrument, Commercial, Certified Flight Instructor, Certified Flight Instructor Instrument and Multi-Engine Instructors ratings (if applicable).
+The most advantageous way to use your benefits is through our partnership with PCC.
+The seamless integration of PCC’s Aviation Science program and Hillsboro Aero Academy helps students progress to get an Associate of Applied Science Degree in Aviation Science while completing our Professional Pilot Program, which includes your Private, Instrument, Commercial, Certified Flight Instructor, Certified Flight Instructor Instrument and Multi-Engine Instructor ratings (if applicable).
 All ground and flight training is completed at Hillsboro Aero Academy by our certified flight instructors.

-The Post-9/11 GI Bill is for veterans who have served after 9/11.
-Depending on how much time you served/were active after 9/11, the VA will pay up to 100%, after your Private Pilot Certificate, of your tuition and fees through our degree program with Portland Community College.
-Much like with the Montgomery GI Bill, you must obtain your Private Pilot Certificate before you are eligible for funding.
-We can assist with finding financing options for your private training.
+The Post-9/11 GI Bill® is for veterans who have served after 9/11.
+Depending on how much time you served/were active after 9/11, the VA will pay up to 100% of your tuition and fee through our degree program with Portland Community College, up to the school syllabus minimums.
 See this chart to find out what your percentage of eligibility is: